PetarDimitrov91/Java-Fundamentals-Exercises/README.md

-## This is my Java Fundamentals module, including all exercises.
+## This is my Java-Fundamentals module, including all exercises.